-A colon is used to denote all indices of one dimension.
+A colon (':') is used to denote all indices of one dimension.
 A vector expression can be used to pick out selected rows, columns and elements of vectors, matrices, and arrays.
 The number of dimensions of the expression is reduced by the number of scalar index arguments.
 If the number of index arguments is smaller than the number of dimensions of the array, the trailing indices will use ':'.

 It is also possible to use the array access operator to assign to element/elements of an array in algorithm sections.
+This is called an indexed assignment statement.
 If the index is an array the assignments take place in the order given by the index array.
 For assignments to arrays and elements of arrays, the entire right-hand side and the index on the left-hand side are evaluated before any element is assigned a new value.

-$[An \ indexing \ operation \ is \ assumed \ to \ take \ constant \ time, \ i.e., \ largely \ independent \ of \ the \ size \ of \ the \ array.]$
+[An indexing operation is assumed to take constant time, i.e., largely independent of the size of the array.]